 Extending Due Date:

-If you think you will need more time to update your payment method before your next Due Date (including the courtesy 10-day grace period), you have the option to extend the Due Date by an additional 2 weeks.
-You can do this by emailing your request to [email protected] before your courtesy grace period expires.
+If you are experiencing circumstances that make it difficult to make your payment on time or you believe you will need more time to update your payment method before your next Due Date (including the courtesy 10-day grace period), you have the option to extend the Due Date by an additional 2 weeks.
+You can do this by emailing your request to us at [email protected] before your courtesy grace period expires.
 When you extend a Due Date, any subsequent Due Date will also be extended by 2 weeks.

-Any returns or refunds credited to your purchase will reduce your outstanding balance, but do not count as payments.
+Any returns or refunds credited to your purchase will reduce your outstanding balance but do not count as payments.
 You will need to continue to make your previously disclosed payments on scheduled Due Dates until your balance is paid in full.
 If you have a credit balance, you authorize us to credit the balance back to (a) your payment method, or any other card we have on file for you; (b)by check to your mailing address on file; or (c) by direct deposit to any of your bank accounts on file or stated on any check you presented to us for payment.

 You will be in default if: (a) you fail to make any payment by the Due Date (including your courtesy 10-day grace period); (b) you become the subject of insolvency or bankruptcy proceedings; (c) you supply false, misleading, or incorrect information to us; (d) a payment is charged back or returned to us by your bank; or (e) you violate or are unwilling to comply with any provision of the Terms.